freedmand/collabowrite/README.md

 ## License

 This project is licensed under [GNU General Public License (GPL) v3.0](http://www.gnu.org/licenses/gpl-3.0.en.html).
 Feel free to share, modify, and redistribute the code, so long as it remains open source.

-## Get involved
-Interested in helping?
-Collabowrite is open source and welcomes contributions.
-If you want to start contributing and need help, please email [dylan@collabowrite.io](mailto:dylan@collabowrite.io).

-### Contributors (all contributors should add their names here):
-* freedmand (dylan@collabowrite.io)